An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 where the last product -- an \emph{Euler product} -- runs over all prime numbers $p$ and the second equality is a consequence of the unique prime factorisation of integers.
-The sum converges absolutely for the real part of $s$ greater than 1, making $\zeta$ a holomorphic function in a right half-plane.
+The sum converges absolutely whenever $s$ is a complex variable with real part greater than 1, making $\zeta$ a well-defined holomorphic function in a right half-plane $\{ s \in \C \, : \, \mathrm{Re}(s) > 1\}$.
 It can be meromorphically continued to the whole complex plane, and satisfies a \emph{functional equation}, a symmetry relating the values $\zeta(s)$ and $\zeta(1-s)$.

 \item Let $F$ be a number field.
 The \emph{zeta function of $F$} is